 The Global Conversation

 To foster an inclusive global conversation, the UN Development Group has coordinated national, global and thematic consultations.
 To date more than 100 consultations, involving partnerships with multiple stakeholders, including local ministries, businesses and civil society groups, have been supported by the UN with more planned.
 Civil society organizations from all over the world continue to engage in the post-2015 process, while academia and other research institutions, including think tanks, remain particularly active.

 Through the MY World survey, the United Nations global survey for a better world, millions of people have already voted on which six development issues most impact their lives, and the number of voters continues to grow.
 Complementing MY World is the World We Want online platform, where citizens have engaged further in the various consultations on the post-2015 development process.

 At the September 2010 MDG Summit, UN Member States initiated steps towards advancing the development agenda beyond 2015.
 In June 2012 at Rio+20, the UN Conference on Sustainable Development, UN Member States adopted ‘The Future We Want’ outcome document, which set in motion many of the inter-governmental processes for the post-2015 development agenda, including the Open Working Group on Sustainable Development Goals, the Intergovernmental Committee of Experts on Sustainable Development Financing, and the High-level Political Forum.

-Inputs from the global conversation were included in the following reports presented to the UN Secretary-General and Member States:
+Inputs from the global conversation, consultations and other events have been included amongst the following reports presented to the UN Secretary-General and Member States: